intel/neural-compressor/docs/introduction.md

    The first usage is designed for minimal code changes when integrating with Intel® Low Precision Optimization Tool.
 All calibration and evaluation process is constructed by ilit upon yaml configuration.

-   The second usage is designed for concise yaml configuration and constructing calibration and evaluation dataloaders by code. ilit provides built-in dataloaders and evaluators, user just need provide a dataset implemented __iter__ or __getitem__ methods to tuner.dataloader() function.
+   The second usage is designed for concise yaml configuration and constructing calibration and evaluation dataloaders by code. ilit provides built-in dataloaders and evaluators, user just need provide a dataset implemented __iter__ or __getitem__ methods to quantizer.dataloader() function.

    The third usage is designed for ease of tuning enablement for models with custom metric evaluation or metrics not supported by Intel® Low Precision Optimization Tool yet.
 Currently this usage model works for object detection and NLP networks.